-Any near-misses must be reported to the Head of Establishment and recorded as appropriate The Employer's accident reporting procedures should be used to record all accidents and incidents.
+The Employer's accident reporting procedures should be used to record all accidents and incidents.

-Any near-misses must be reported to the Head of Establishment and recorded as appropriate.
+Any near-misses must be reported to the Head of Establishment and recorded appropriately.
 Any lessons learned as a result of a 'near-miss' should be incorporated into risk assessments, operating procedures and emergency planning.